- 1 Purpose

 The Brand Toolkit provides direction for the online implementation of branding requirements, including font, colour, imagery, editorial writing style and logo usage.
 It includes a number of tools to enable systems deliver clear, consistent and compelling communications to Users of the University systems.

-The Executive Director (Strategic Liaison Education Community) will consider the impact on systems comprising the online experience prior to altering the University's Brand and the Public Website.
+The Director (Marketing) will consider the impact on systems comprising the online experience prior to altering the University's Brand and the Public Website.

-The Executive Director (Strategic Liaison Education Community) will consult with other Information System Custodians prior to any significant changes.
+The Director (Marketing) will consult with other Information System Custodians prior to any significant changes.
 As far as practicable, Information System Custodians will take steps to ensure the branding of their systems remains current.

 4.7.1 Use of plain English